PalaashSri/App_Screenshot_Generator/README.md

 # App_Screenshot_Generator

 Second deliverable of Honours Project: Scripts that help analyse data obtained from google play store scraping and to generate automated app store screenshots.
+This readme provides brief information on the folders present in this repo.
+The scripts contain detailed comments that provide more information on the code written and its functionality.

 ![01dbcd8582ef22e261ba7750c3519eae](https://user-images.githubusercontent.com/52162785/196129654-0a0ddbb6-af26-4cb6-939a-cdc8aafe1215.jpeg)